PapitoSpence/MAIN/Net-salary-Calculator/README.md

 Setup: First run npm install prompt-sync
 The whole program is built on JS.
-To test the whole program run on console then it wil request you to input any amount for basic salary
+To test the whole program run node index.js then it wil request you to input any amount for basic salary then poceed to key in benefits.
+After that it will calculate for you the NHIF, NSSF and KRA deductions.
+By attaining these you will be able to acknowledge your net salary as an indivdual.

-Author: Spencer Mwenda
+Author: Spencer Mwenda.

 License:MIT License